 - Call a charity to volunteer: You don’t have to go to a soup kitchen today.
 Just look up the number, make the call, and make an appointment to volunteer some time in the next month.
 It can be whatever charity you like.
 Volunteering is one of the most amazing things you can do.

-- Make a donation: There are lots of ways to donate to charities online, or in your local community.
-Instead of buying yourself a new gadget or outfit, spend that money in a more positive way.
+- Donate: There’re lots of ways to donate to charities online, or in your local community.
+Instead of buying yourself a new gadget or outfit, spend that money more positively.

 - Redirect gifts: Instead of having people give you birthday or festival gifts, ask them to donate gifts or money to a certain charity.